 Promoting an auto-generated metric set

-Dundas BI lets you perform basic data analysis by dragging columns from data connectors or data cubes directly onto the dashboard canvas.
+Dundas BI lets you perform basic data analysis by dragging columns from data connectors or data cubes directly onto the canvas of a dashboard or other view.
 This is very convenient because you don't have to do a lot of data preparation or other intermediate tasks just to get to the stage where you can view your data.
 Dundas BI handles this by creating transient or auto-generated metric sets as needed.

 Auto-generated metric sets have limitations though in terms of reuse and collaboration.
-Such metric sets are always checked out to yourself and they can't be modified by other users.
-These metric sets also have no revision history, and there is no way to undo changes in them with an undo checkout operation.
+Such metric sets are part of the dashboard or view itself, so they don't have their own revision history, and there is no way to undo changes in them without undoing changes to the entire view.

 2. Create a new dashboard